JuliaYa/udemy_js_weird_parts/README.md

 If you use and read only examples without truly understanding you'll got problems when you need to write code from scratch or solve unusual problem.
 Language is just a tool and your need to deeply understand it.

 After this course you'll be able to understand source code from different frameworks and libraries.

+### Philosofy
+Those that learn how things really work under the hood, solve problems better and are better coders overall in the end.